sariel44/bunker/index.md

 I am also a data engineer, a good one, however I don't like what happens with the data at my work.
 But somebody needs to do it and then it is better someone with respect for privacy and security.

 I am bit excentric.
 I like drawing, especially hentai.
-Oh well.
+Oh well, I say hello to the fellow /d/egenerate, as you can see I am a man of culture.

 ## Stuff I programmed

 I did more, but not on this account ^_^